awsdocs/aws-dms-step-by-step/doc_source/chap-sqlserver2aurora.steps.createmigrationtask.md

 1. Leave the Advanced settings at their default values\.

-1. If you created and exported mapping rules with AWS SCT in the last step in [Step 4: Use the AWS SCT to Convert the SQL Server Schema to Aurora MySQL](chap-sqlserver2aurora.steps.convertschema.md), choose **Table mappings**, and select the **JSON** tab\.
+1. If you created and exported mapping rules with AWS SCT in the last step in [Step 4: Convert the SQL Server Schema to Aurora MySQL](chap-sqlserver2aurora.steps.convertschema.md), choose **Table mappings**, and select the **JSON** tab\.
 Then select **Enable JSON editing**, and enter the table mappings you saved\.

    If you did not create mapping rules, then proceed to the next step\.